Successful Field Sales Team Management

 While these are valid points, the reality is that people are still people, and when it comes to selling, face-to-face communication is 34 times more successful than an email.

 Though virtual communication has many benefits, physical face-to-face meetings form stronger, longer-lasting relationships.
-Research conducted by Virgin tells us that 85% of people share this opinion.
+Research conducted by novoresume tells us that more than 95% of professionals agree that in-person networking offers more accurate first impressions.

 Technology does provide increased efficiency, but it isn’t perfect and has it’s limitations.
 Maybe then it’s no surprise that nearly 63% of sales professionals in European companies and 53% in the USA are field sales reps.